-will be won, or lost, in the world's cities.
+The global campaign for sustainability will be won, or lost, in cities.

-as our recent report on the Mediterranean region showed.
-This trend will continue, as 70% to 80% of all people is expected to live in urban areas by 2050.
+Between 70% and 80% of all people are expected to live in urban areas by 2050.

 UN Sustainable Development Goal 11 Sustainable Cities and Communities features several 2030 targets, including:

 - reduce the adverse per capita environmental impact of cities.